zencart/payeezyjs/README.md

 This module is compatible with Zen Cart® v1.5.4 and v1.5.5

-This module requires minimum PHP 5.6.0
+This module works with PHP 5 and PHP 7

 ## Installation